Billy-Dickson/Billy-Dickson.github.io/_posts/2024-05-01-IT-Websites.md

 ## Instructions on fixing bufferbloat on pfsense

-I've recently had my home internet upgraded to fibre on 2nd May 2024, It didn't go smoothly or well.
+I've recently had my home internet upgraded to fibre on 2nd May 2024.

 Anyway, below are some intructions on how to set up a codel-limiter to combat buffer bloat, the instructions worked really well and I'm really chuffed with the results.

-I’ve recently had my home internet upgraded to fibre on 2nd May 2024.
-It didn’t go smoothly or well, but that’s a different story.

-Anyway, below are some instructions on how to set up a codel-limiter to combat buffer bloat, the instructions worked really well and I’m really chuffed with the results.

 1. Test your broadband speed with [this](https://www.speedtest.net/) site, do make sure that it’s quiet on your network (not downloading or watching YouTube), take a note of the speed, Its best tested directly via Ethernet.
 2. Test for buffer-bloat [here](https://www.waveform.com/tools/bufferbloat) and take a note of your results.
 After testing, my network got a B, which is quite reasonable.